KasperKnop/XRD/02 AR Development/README.md

 -   Session recording
 -   Face tracking

 There are also features outside of AR Foundation, which might be worth looking into.
 E.g. [Cloud Anchors](https://developers.google.com/ar/develop/cloud-anchors), which is part of the [AR Core Extensions](https://developers.google.com/ar/develop/unity-arf/getting-started-extensions).

-If you want to develop mixed reality experiences for the Quest headsets, you can use [this introductory blog post](https://blog.unity.com/engine-platform/get-started-developing-for-quest-3-with-unity) and [the documentation](https://docs.unity3d.com/Packages/com.unity.xr.meta-openxr@0.1/manual/index.html).
+Also, the preview of Unity 6 comes with a new more interactive 2.0 AR Template, which you are also welcome to explore.

-You might also have to familiarize yourself with a 3D modeling tool like [Blender](https://www.blender.org/download/) for creating or modifying models for your experiences.
+You can also familiarize yourself with a 3D modeling tool like [Blender](https://www.blender.org/download/) for creating or modifying models for your experiences.

 ![Further Exploration](https://github.com/KasperKnop/XRD/blob/main/02%20AR%20Development/img/8.png)